 Family Integration

-Kids must respect the dog’s space, no neck hugs or bowl-grabs.
-A well-trained german shepherd security dog usually bonds tight with children, but supervision is a must.
+Kids must respect the dog's space, no neck hugs or bowl-grabs.
+German Shepherds can be good with kids, but strict supervision is a must.
+Read our expert tips on raising German Shepherds with children to ensure safety for everyone.

 City apartment?
 Fine, just schedule multiple outings and find a secure off-leash zone.
 Country acreage?
 Perfect, but install fencing so wildlife chases don't end in disaster.